There is a common misconception that the use of fear and terror against one's enemies is a cowardly, evil method of fighting

 .
 Can be a very effective weapon for those with a no-kill code

 .
 Alternatively, a hero could just as easily exploit their frightening reputation as a means of scaring someone into submission.
-The terror hero (except type 5) typically tries to avoid direct combat unless no other options are present.
-In order to count (except type 5), the use of fear and morale breaking must be a standard tactic rather than something used once in a while.
+The terror hero (except The Dreaded) typically tries to avoid direct combat unless no other options are present.
+In order to count (except The Dreaded), the use of fear and morale breaking must be a standard tactic rather than something used once in a while.

 There are five types of this kind of hero.

-The type made famous by Batman.
+The type made famous by modern incarnations of Batman.
 Specializes in exploiting the primal fear of becoming prey.
 Uses a scary costume and ambush predator hunting tactics in the dark of night.

 Uses a display of force designed to intimidate a foe into submission.
 This is a very popular Real Life tactic designed to prevent escalation to actual violence.
-Type 3 typically preys upon the fear of death or injury.
+Typically preys upon the fear of death or injury.

-This sub type uses spells (illusions mainly) and psychic assaults to reach into a villain's mind, pull out their fears, and turn them into whimpering, blubbering, terrified wrecks.
+This sub-type uses spells (illusions mainly), psychic assaults, or other means of Mind Screwiness to reach into a villain's mind, pull out their fears, and turn them into whimpering, blubbering, terrified wrecks.
 More horrifying examples can be considered borderline low grade Mind Rape.
 Exploits the fear of the unknown and sometimes death.

 In terms of gameplay, characters who use fear are typically rogues or spell casters with specialization in illusions.
-Warrior types are typically limited to the use of types 2, 3, and 5.
-Note also that any of the other types can eventually evolve into type 5 if given enough time and myth-making
+Warrior types are typically limited to the use Warrior Therapy, Intimidation, and Dread.
+Note also that any of the other types can eventually evolve into The Dreaded if given enough time and myth-making

 It should be noted that the origins of the misconception stem from the many hideously evil acts committed upon innocent people in the name of terror tactics (think rampaging maruaders, terrorists, and the like) as opposed to the restrained, targeted tactics used by honest cops and soldiers.
 Alas, the evil cases are the ones that get all the press.